jbcodeforce/eda-studies/docs/patterns/cqrs/index.md

 ![6](./images/cqrs-es-error-handling.png)

-The steps for syncronizing changes to the data are:
+The steps for synchronizing changes to the data are:

-1. The write model creates the event and publishes it
+1. The write model creates the event and publishes it.
-1. The consumer receives the event and extracts its payload
+1. The consumer receives the event and extracts its payload.
-1. The consumer updates its local datasource with the payload data
+1. The consumer updates its local datasource with the payload data.
-1. If the consumer fails to process the update, it can persist the event to an error log
+1. If the consumer fails to process the update, it can persist the event to an error log or dead letter queue.
-1. Each error in the log can be replayed
+1. Each error in the log can be replayed.
 1. A command line interface replays an event via an admin API, which searches in the topic using this order id to replay the save operation

-This implementation causes a problem for the `createOrder(order): string` operation: The Order Service is supposed to return the new order complete with the order id that is a unique key, a key most likely created by the database.
+This implementation causes a problem for the `createOrder(order): string` operation: The Order Service is supposed to return the new order completed event with the order id that is a unique key, a key most likely created by the database.
 If updating the database fails, there is no new order yet and so no database key to use as the order ID.
-To avoid this problem, if the underlying technology supports assigning the new order's key, the service can generate the order ID and use that as the order's key in the database.
+To avoid this problem, if the underlying technology supports assigning the new order's key, the service can generate the order ID and uses that as the order's key in the database.

-It is important to clearly study the Kafka consumer API and the different parameters on how to support the read offset.
-We are addressing those implementation best practices in [our consumer note.](../../technology/kafka-consumers)

 ### CQRS and Change Data Capture